 By adhering to our tried and tested long-term strategy, I am pleased to report a strong set of results, with top and bottom-line growth.
-Against the backdrop of an exacting market, we saw our operating income rise by 3% to AED 9.181 billion, while we generated a net profit of AED 4 840 billion, up 13% on last year
+Against the backdrop of an exacting market, we saw our operating income rise by 3% to AED 9.181 billion, while we generated a net profit of AED 4.840 billion, up 13% on last year.

-AED 4.840 billion, up 13% on last year.
 The return on average equity also lifted to 16.3%, up from 15.0% last year, delivering stronger shareholder value.